Introducing A Different Approach to Simulation and Task Training

-Using the APDS/ACS surgery resident curriculum as a model, SIM*VIVO has developed a knot tying module and simple suturing module that contain all of the training materials and a guide book that allows the learner to practice in or out of the laboratory at his or her own pace.
-To complete the module, instructions are given for testing for competence.
-More recently, we have opened Sim*Supply which can provide you and your simulation laboratory with a wide array of high quality, low cost surgical simulation supplies
+Using the standard surgery resident curriculums as models, SIM*VIVO has developed our basic simple suturing module and knot tying module that contain all of the training materials and a guidebook that allow the learner to practice in or out of the laboratory at his or her own pace.
+To complete the module, instructions are provided for testing for competence.
+More recently, we have opened Sim*Supply which can provide you and your simulation laboratory with a wide array of high quality, low-cost surgical simulation supplies.

 Complimentary instructional “learning” videos are also available on this web site to facilitate the initial learning steps for each skill.
-Together, our hands-on learning materials provides the integrated task training experience that will appeal to medical students, residents, nurses and nursing students, and mid-level providers.
+Together, our hands-on learning materials provides the integrated task training experience that will appeal to medical students, residents, nursing students, and medical trainees.

 Who We Are